Learning to Infer Generative Template Programs for Visual Concepts: Introduction

 Template Programs are structured symbolic objects from a domain-specific language that capture structural and parametric attributes common to a particular concept.
 They admit instantiated programs that accord with these constraints, and convert these programs into visual outputs with a domain-specific executor.
 We train networks that learn how to infer Template Programs with a training regime that works across visual domains.
 This paradigm requires only a domain-specific language (DSL) and a visual dataset (e.g. images) with concept groupings (e.g. class annotations).
 Our two-step learning approach first pretrains a series of inference networks on synthetic data sampled from the DSL, and then specializes these networks towards the target dataset with a bootstrapped fine-tuning procedure.

 We experimentally validate that our method is capable of inferring Template Programs across multiple visual domains: 2D layouts, Omniglot characters, and 3D shapes.
 We demonstrate that Template Programs natively support a number of downstream applications, including few-shot generation and co-segmentation.
 We are unaware of any other method that is able to perform these tasks in a domain-general fashion, so we compare against either task-specific or domain-specific alternatives.
 With respect to task-specific approaches, we find that our neurosymbolic method achieves superior performance.
 For the one domain, Omniglot~\cite{bpl}, where task-general methods have been proposed, we compare our domain-general method against domain-specific approaches and find that we are able to achieve competitive performance.
-Code and data will be publicly released.
+We release code for our experiments at: https://github.com/rkjones4/TemplatePrograms

 In summary, our contributions are: \begin{enumerate} \item \textit{Template Programs}: a neurosymbolic framework for capturing visual concepts with partially specified programs.
 Our framework supports a range of tasks including few-shot generation and co-segmentation. \item An unsupervised learning methodology that allows us to train networks that infer Template Programs in a domain-general fashion from visual datasets that contain no annotations beyond concept groupings. \end{enumerate}